A Step-by-Step Guide to Practicing the 5 Tibetan Rites Yoga Poses

 The ancient Five Tibetan Rites don't get nearly us much press as they should, considering they might just be the fountain of youth.
-We throw tons of money out the window all of the time in the search for products that might help slow down and reverse the aging process, but the five rites are a simple set of exercises with endless anti-aging and stress-reducing benefits — and they can be done at home without wasting a penny.
+We throw tons of money out the window all of the time in the search for products that might help slow down and reverse the aging process, but the five rites are a simple set of exercises with endless stress-reducing and youth- and vitality-preserving benefits — and they can be done at home without wasting a penny.

 Each of the Five Tibetan Rites are made up of a set of movements that are repeated 21 times.
 When practiced daily, they are said to enhance mental clarity and memory, balance hormones, improve health and support emotional well-being.